gsgamerskin-ops/FIXScript-language/README.md

     Printf "Hello FIXscript"
 }
 ```
-## note
+## Note

-this isnt a copy of other languages (i dind even know that other fixscript exist),its just inspiration
+This is not a copy of other languages.
+I was not aware that another FIXScript exists at the time.
+This project is independent and was created as an original experiment based on inspiration from scripting language design.